balena-io/docs/shared/usingWebTerminal/_default.md

 Often while developing and deploying code, it helps to run a few test commands or check some log files.
 For this resin has a handy built in web terminal which you can use from the comfort of your dashboard, or command line (check the later section on CLI and resin sync for this).

 To fire up a terminal session on your device you need to two things:
-1. an online device.
+1. An online device.
-2. a running container.
+2. A running container.
 Number one is usually pretty easy, but number 2 catches people pretty often.
 Since if the main process of the docker container crashes or ends, the container effectively stops and there is nothing for the web terminal to SSH into :( .
 For this reason we normally recommend using the systemd init system during development as this will ensure your container is always up and running, even if your application code crashes.

 <img src="/img/common/webterminal/terminal-{{ $device_details.id }}.png" width="80%">